 4. Vary your protein sources

 Protein is found in many foods.
 Both animal and plant proteins are made up of about 20 amino acids.
 Each protein contains varying proportions of each, but all food proteins contain some amount of each amino acid.
+Amino acids are used to build the protein structures of your cells and are required for many other body functions, such as muscle building and immune system regulation.

 Nine of the amino acids are considered essential, meaning they are not made by your body and must be obtained through your diet.
-The other eleven amino acids are considered non-essential as they can be made by your body.
-There are several non-essential amino acids that are classified as conditionally essential, meaning they become essential under specific conditions (e.g., stress or illness).
+The other eleven amino acids are considered nonessential as they can be made by your body.
+There are several nonessential amino acids that are classified as conditionally essential, meaning they become essential under specific conditions (e.g., stress or illness).

 • Nuts and seeds contain healthy fats and are good sources of vitamins, minerals, and phytonutrients.